SinghAmaan/AWS-Internship-Assignment/README.md

 - Internet access is provided through `BATCH3-ALB-IGW`.
 - The `BATCH3-ALB-ROUTE-TABLE` routes external traffic through the Internet Gateway.
 - Three servers are hosted across different availability zones, and private and public IPs are assigned.
+-This documentation outlines the VPC setup, subnet configuration, routing details, server information, and security policies in the BATCH3-ALB-VPC environment.